OrsonDWitt/OrsonDWitt.github.io/_posts/2023-01-09-birdmapp-retrospective.md

 1. eBird has its own "Trends" section for species distribution, and there are only a thousand or so species.
 You cannot download more than a few.
 There are also maps on species cards, which are plotted based on observation data submitted to eBird.
 But this is not open data.
 Instead, they release raw observation data in a txt format that weighs more than 100 Gb.
 My downloads were failing half-way through, and after multiple days, multiple download managers (that all failed to restart the download after it stopped) and multiple nights of my PC running, I finally downloaded the data, only to find that I would need more than 100 Gb of RAM to load the file into R. Using awk did not make it any easier.
 2. BirdLife International refused to share their distribution maps when I explained to them that "just a few" will not suffice.

 And there I was, tearing my hair out after more than a week of wasted time and effort.
 Thankfully, then, I stumbled upon GBIF (*"the Global Biodiversity Information Facility — an international network and data infrastructure funded by the world's governments and aimed at providing anyone, anywhere, open access to data about all types of life on Earth"*), and it was a godsend.
-Not only was it open data, but it was easy to work with, too.
+Not only was it open data containing records from eBird, iNaturalist, Xeno-Canto, Swedish Species Observation System and more, but it was easy to work with, too.
 You could choose hundreds of parameters to filter observation data, and download it in a manageable .csv format, conveniently zipped and delivered to your machine.
 An absolute gem of a website!

 ### Back to work!
 For analysis, I decided to use only the most recent data.
 I did not want my distributions to show long gone birds as prevalent.
 Besides, the recent years had many more observations with location data.
 Therefore, I chose years 2011 through 2021.
 I excluded 2022 as it had less observations than 2021 and some datasets were lacking (if I'm not misremembering, there was no eBird data uploaded to GBIF yet), and downloaded data month by month, year by year.
 This way, I could later add additional years to my analysis without detriment to the overall data.